21st Century Sports Journalism may have hit an all-time low.

 Players writing books about their own teams is the equivalent of letting inmates run the asylum.

 - a border war rivalry during a regional economic disaster.

-- inside-the-locker-room details & reflections from players and coaches who negotiated arguably the most difficult schedule faced by any national champion in college football history.
+- inside-the-locker-room details & reflections from players and coaches who successfully negotiated arguably the most difficult schedule faced by any national champion in college football history.

-With an insidious knack for getting under people’s skin and unique viewpoints on random sports-related topics, Julius William ‘Bill’ Contz now devotes some of his free time to publish his quasi-cynical spin on current sports subjects on this website.
+With an insidious knack for getting under people’s skin and unique viewpoints on random sports-related topics, Julius William ‘Bill’ Contz now devotes some of his free time to publishing his quasi-cynical spin on current sports subjects on this website.
 Check back SOON for new publications!